Physical Science

 Another engaging activity is the Shadow Art Experiment, where kids use flashlights to cast shadows with toys or paper cutouts onto a sheet of paper and trace the shapes—this introduces light direction, opacity, and shadow formation, as well as creativity and storytelling.

-Newton’s spinning disk experiment demonstrates that white light is made up of all the colors of the rainbow.
-He painted a circular disk with seven colored segments—red, orange, yellow, green, blue, indigo, and violet.
-When the disk is spun quickly, the colors blend together and appear white to the human eye.
-This experiment helped prove that white light is not pure but a combination of different colors.
-It’s a simple yet powerful way to understand the science of light and color.
-For the Spinning Color Wheel activity uses a paper disk colored in segments of the rainbow, which is then spun on a string or pencil, and as it spins fast, the colors blur into white, showing how the eye perceives rapid color blending and reinforcing the idea of white light being a mixture of all colors.
-Best budget for newton spinning disk experiment.
+Speaking of mixing, the Spinning Color Wheel activity uses a paper disk colored in segments of the rainbow, which is then spun on a string or pencil, and as it spins fast, the colors blur into white, showing how the eye perceives rapid color blending and reinforcing the idea of white light being a mixture of all colors.

 For younger children, the Transparent Color Overlay activity involves stacking colored plastic sheets or laminating colored cellophane to learn how overlapping colors change—mixing blue and yellow sheets, for example, creates green—offering a hands-on understanding of subtractive color mixing.